 - Develop guidance.
 Guidance is ideally developed collaboratively with a combination of practitioners and experienced enterprise IT professionals who understand the bigger picture.

 - Define roles and responsibilities.
 The definition of roles and responsibilities is an important aspect of your overall governance strategy as it describes what is expected of people.
-We’ve found that the most effective way to do this is to start with the roles and responsibilities described in the Disciplined Agile framework and then collaboratively evolve them from there.
+We’ve found that the most effective way to do this is to start with the roles and responsibilities described in the Disciplined Agile (DA) toolkit and then collaboratively evolve them from there.
 The framework ha both delivery team roles as well as enterprise IT roles defined.

 - Manage IT risk.
 Risk management for the entire IT portfolio, including both in-progress development teams as well as operational risks.
 Small risks on individual teams can add up to a large risk across your organization.
 For example, if many teams adopt a new and relatively unproven framework and that framework is then abandoned by its creators (think about how many open source projects or new companies flounder) then you have a serious problem.
 Similarly, when multiple teams start addressing a similar business opportunity and that line of business dries up or is legislated away.
 Although risk management is addressed on delivery teams via the goals Identify Risks and Address Risk, their focus is on risk management within a team as opposed to risk management across all of IT, or even across all of your organization.